 There are several digital implications for luxury skin care brands.
 First and foremost, consumers’ appetite for educational content is voracious.
 Luxury skin care brands based in science need to communicate their solutions effectively.
 Consumers have become self-educated skin care experts in their own right, and high-end skin care brands that feel they can charge a premium price point without demonstrating their own expertise will not successfully reach this discerning audience.

 Even more so, the majority of skin care education happens online.
 There are clear opportunities to participate in original content creation, quality partnerships and targeted digital activations.
 Luxury skin care brands can also approach digital strategy through the lens of “online learning.”
 What type of content, channels and collaborations could provide interested consumers with a mini crash course on the science behind the product?
-Those that fail to engage and establish credibility in the digital sphere — through 360 activation of owned, earned and paid channels — will struggle to gain traction in the luxury playing field.
+Those that fail to engage and establish credibility in the digital sphere — through 360 activations of owned, earned and paid channels — will struggle to gain traction in the luxury playing field.
 Affluent consumers who want the latest innovation in skin care solutions don’t just want to hear about the end result, they need to understand the science behind the claims as well.

 Luxury online skin care retailers become ever more important for indie brands